 In his book, Visible Learning for Teachers, John Hattie makes an interesting observation about student feedback.
 Hattie argues that while “feedback is critical to raising achievement," its absence in classrooms remains a problem.

-5 tips for getting useful feedback from your students
+5 tips for gathering useful feedback from your students

 How to help your students to reflect

-One of the things we notice when we work with education institutions is that any question relating to “student reflection” is almost always self-assessed by students as low.
-In other words, students themselves consistently believe that they are not reflecting enough on the lessons they are undertaking.
+One thing we consistently notice when we work with education institutions to implement a Student Voice program is that students believe that they are not reflecting enough on the lessons they are undertaking.